zalando/restful-api-guidelines/performance/Performance.md

 APIs should support techniques for reducing bandwidth based on client needs.
 This holds for APIs that (might) have high payloads and/or are used in high-traffic scenarios like the public Internet and telecommunication networks.
 Typical examples are APIs used by mobile web app clients with (often) less bandwidth connectivity.
-(Zalando is a “Mobile “First” company, so be mindful of this point.)
+(Zalando is a 'Mobile First' company, so be mindful of this point.)

 Common techniques include: